Last updated on May 12th, 2022

-Repetitive strain injury (RSI) is a painful chronic disorder that occurs when the musculoskeletal system and nervous system gets affected due to performing repetitive tasks, sitting or working in an awkward position for long periods of time or experiencing forceful vibrations or exertions.
+Repetitive strain injury (RSI) is a painful chronic disorder that occurs when the musculoskeletal system and nervous system get affected due to performing repetitive tasks, sitting or working in an awkward position for long periods of time, or experiencing forceful vibrations or exertions.
 Also known as work-related upper limb disorder, some of the common symptoms include pain, cramping, and numbness in the muscles and tendons of the upper body.

 If your symptoms are the result of unhealthy work practices, you may be eligible to file a claim for RSI compensation from your employer.

 Most RSI sufferers are workers who spend long hours performing the same action repetitively, resulting in overuse of the affected area.
 Office workers who spend their workdays typing on the computer are most prone to experiencing the symptoms of repetitive strain injury.